RubenDillon/cybele/Thinfinity-Workspace/workspace7/readme.md

 1. Deploy Microsoft office using the default configuration in the secondary server where RDS is running.

-2. Open Thinfinity Configuration Manager, select Profiles and Add RDP connection
+2. In the first server open Thinfinity Configuration Manager, select Profiles and Add RDP connection

 3. On the form complete the following
 	- name: WinWord